Glascode/shop/README.md

-# The Shop
+# Shop

-A minimal shopping page, generated with Handlebars.js.
+A minimal e-commerce page, generated with Handlebars.js.

 ## Installation